egnerlab/Lab-Manual/Running-Studies/fMRI.md

+# A walk-through for running fMRI studies at BIAC with the Egner lab

 ### Becoming eligible to run fMRI studies

 1. You'll need to get added to the appropriate medical school IRB protocol.
 To get added, first sign into iris.duke.edu, which will enter you into the IRB system.
 The lab manager will then be able to request you getting added to the protocol.
 To even be eligible for getting added to the IRB, you must complete: